Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/using-code-contracts-to-separate-your-concerns.md

 }
 ```

-Isn’t that better.
+Isn't that better.
 Of course it is.
-Now we don’t get this free of charge.
+Now we don't get this free of charge.
 We still need to code the business rules – but Code Contracts let us do it neatly and in one place.

 Here is the interface for all the repositories before the change: